jruels/e2e-automation/labs/gh-actions-eks/index.md

 3. **Cost Management**: Implement cleanup workflows to prevent surprise bills
 4. **Monitoring**: Real-world deployments need observability and monitoring
 5. **Scalability**: Cloud-native infrastructure should be designed for growth

-### Next Steps

-- Explore Kubernetes operators and custom resources
-- Implement GitOps workflows with ArgoCD or Flux
-- Add automated testing and security scanning to your pipeline
-- Learn about service mesh technologies like Istio
-- Explore serverless containers with AWS Fargate

----

 ## Troubleshooting Guide